Albuquerque is an ideal starting point for a variety of road trip excursions. (Photo: Alamy)

 If you have time, build in some relaxation time at Ten Thousand Waves.
 This Japanese-style bathhouse and spa is just 10 minutes from downtown, but feels like another world.
 Relax among the juniper pines in a steamy whirlpool tub, or indulge in one of several unique spa services offered, like the Ashi Anma foot treatment or an oxygen facial.

-Next Stop: Taos
+Next Stop: Santa Fe to Taos

 Distance from Santa Fe: 112 kilometers (70 miles)